 If you’re looking for a way to keep your site’s users educated, install WP Help and give it a try.
 It’s pretty intuitive so you should be creating killer docs in no time.

-Best Front End Editor Plugin
+Best WordPress Plugins for Front End Editing

 The concept of front-end editing in WordPress is fairly recent.
 Basically the idea is that you write your posts and pages directly on the front end of your website rather than from inside the WordPress admin panel.
 There have been a few different approaches to doing this from a number of different developers and companies, but out of all the ones I’ve tried Editus is the most promising.